 Chip Conley, CEO of Joie de Vivre spoke of being not superhuman but a super human, the chairman of emotion and meaning.
 A man after my very own heart.
 He spoke of Maslow (whose hierarchy of needs he simplified to 'survive, succeed, transform') and Frankl, two psychologists who profoundly influenced me.

 Ben Blank's (Intuit's Innovation Catalysts team) said things about recovering from professional defeat and instilling sustainable practices that I believe and promote.
 I particularly soaked up these gems:

 In a years-long war zone, the last real but booby-trapped shelter is afire and collapsing.
 Outside it's storming and freezing cold.
 There is no sun.

 Only some critical variables are clear when need meets opportunity.
 A few known comforts, long poisoned and broken, are pondered and cast aside.
-Immediate pain and dire consequences for staying are reviewed.
-For the desperate and strategic mind, the ill-defined future beckons, come what may.
+Immediate pain and dire consequences for staying in the shelter are considered.
+For the desperate and strategic mind, the ill-defined future outside beckons, come what may.

 Even unprepared and barely informed, the ability to act in one’s best interests fuels an immense leap of faith in one’s self.

 Without vision, those mired in a perilous present cannot have faith in the future.
 Only a dependence on luck.

 And so she did not run because she was afraid of the present.
 She ran because she was unafraid of the future.